 - Futurama: Philip J. Fry is the Trope Namer:

-- "Roswell That Ends Well": "Hey, what smells like blue?"
+- "Roswell That Ends Well": Fry's reaction to the blue-colored radiation produced by putting aluminum in the Planet Express ship's microwave is "Hey, what smells like blue?"

-- "The Why Of Fry": "Did everything just taste purple for a second?"
+- "The Why of Fry": After getting his memory erased by Nibbler, Fry remarks "Did everything just taste purple for a second?"

 - An episode of Family Guy has Peter's toy company taken over by a tobacco company.
 They produce a line of smoking babies that puff a cigarette and giddily announce "Tastes like happy!"

-- Inverted in My Little Pony: Friendship Is Magic, where the stuff they use to make rainbows in "Sonic Rainboom" is spicy enough to induce a Fire Breathing Diner reaction in Pinkie Pie.
+- Inverted in My Little Pony: Friendship is Magic, where the stuff they use to make rainbows in "Sonic Rainboom" is spicy enough to induce a Fire-Breathing Diner reaction in Pinkie Pie.

 - In an episode of The Hub's Pound Puppies, Strudel bonds with a clever robotic dog, which at one point distracts her from instructing Niblet when to let go of a rope, leading the big guy to complain "Can I let go now?
 My mouth, it tastes like pain."